-Business and leisure travelers go to South Korea for many reasons: shopping, beaches, intoxicating culture and historical sites, or some-times just to eat.
+Business and leisure travelers go to South Korea for many reasons: shopping, beaches, intoxicating culture and historical sites, or sometimes just to eat.
 During a press trip hosted by the Korea Tourism Organization (KTO) in September, Convene did plenty of the last — and learned that in this country of contrasts, warm hospitality infuses almost every aspect of daily and business life, including events.
-Jutting into the Sea of Japan, South Korea is cut off from mainland Asia by its closed northern half, North Korea, meaning that everyone needs to travel in and out by air or sea.
+Jutting into the East Sea (Sea of Japan), South Korea is cut off from mainland Asia by its closed northern half, North Korea, meaning that everyone needs to travel in and out by air or sea.
 Most of our group ﬂew into Incheon International Airport, 17 miles from Seoul and one of nine international airports in the country.
 After the 13-hour ﬂight from New York City (11 hours from the West Coast), we landed only a few clock hours after boarding but on the following day.
 It was disorienting, but that melted upon meeting our guide, petite Seoul native Misuk “Mimi” Jo, who was consistently upbeat, funny, and intuitive during the week we spent with her.

 After the 45-minute ride into downtown Seoul, Jo deposited us in the elegant lobby of the ﬁve-star Plaza Hotel (a Marriott Autograph Collection property with 410 rooms and suites).
 Upstairs in my corner room, the mechanized curtains drew back to reveal ﬂoor-to-ceiling views of Seoul Plaza, the park that surrounds futuristic Seoul City Hall.